 Many of the topics discussed came together during the simulated breach scenario session at the end of the day.
-What was interesting was there were many different perspectives to addressing challenges as more information became available during the exercise.
-It gave participants a good sense for how difficult such incidents could be.
-Dealing with limited information, with limited time and understanding the impact of what started as a simple issue on a single server and spread across the fictitious network.
-Participants provided their perspective on how they would deal with such issues as the simulation progressed leading to discussions around the role of security, employees, law enforcement and clients.
+What was interesting was there were many different perspectives on addressing challenges as more information became available during the exercise.
+It gave participants a good sense of how difficult such incidents could be.
+Dealing with limited information, with limited time, and understanding the impact of what started as a simple issue on a single server and spread across the fictitious network.
+Participants provided their perspective on how they would deal with such issues as the simulation progressed leading to discussions around the role of security, employees, law enforcement, and clients.
 It was a learning experience for almost everyone.

 My informal poll at the end of the day was almost uniformly positive.
 Taking a day off from their already busy jobs is not something they take lightly.
 But what they learned and the practical steps they could take right away to address some of these threats was what they had signed up for.
 And that is what they received.

 Learn more about how to Eliminate Insider Threats

 Posted by Ajit Sancheti on May 3, 2017 8:05 AM